dpgraham/sauce-cypress-example-repo/INSTRUCTIONS.md

 # CYPRESS ON SAUCE LABS

 This page is an example project that demonstrates how to run Cypress tests and how to run Cypress tests on the Sauce cloud.
-This project
+This project automates https://www.saucedemo.com/

 ## Installation
 1. Install dependencies with `npm install`